ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 1. Pass a single value to use along the `reach` keyword to use across all the objectives.
 2. Pass multiple values along the `reach` keyword.
 But the number of values must equal the number of objectives.

-For the `saturate` keyword, it is independent to the number of objectives.
+For the `saturate` keyword, it is independent of the number of objectives.

-Suppose there are 3 objectives, this is a working example.
-It stops when the fitness value of the 3 objectives reach or exceed 10, 20, and 30, respectively.
+Suppose there are 3 objectives.
+Here is a working example.
+It stops when the fitness values of the 3 objectives reach or exceed 10, 20, and 30, respectively.

 ```python
 stop_criteria='reach_10_20_30'